feldman4/OpticalPooledScreens/README.md

 ## Optical Pooled Screens

-Analysis resources for the publication *Pooled genetic perturbation screens with image-based phenotypes*, based on code originally developed for the publication *Optical pooled screens in human cells*.
+Analysis resources for the publication *Pooled genetic perturbation screens with image-based phenotypes*, based on an earlier version developed for the publication *Optical pooled screens in human cells*.

 ### Installation (OSX)